MohammadJavadArdestani/Information-Retrieval-System/README.md

  - One word query responding (It's not a Ranked Retrieval system)
 <br><br>

-## Phase2-Efficient query responding by heap and champion list
+## Phase2-Efficient query responding by heapsort and champion list
 In this phase, we improve IR system accuracy and speed with famous IR techniques.
 The most important steps implemented in this phase:
 - tf-idf Vector representation for docs